aleksandryackovlev/openapi-client-sdk-loader/README.md

 A set of options to pass into prettier for formatting function.

 If you use source maps, the generated code will be shown in the sources panel.
 Formatting can make it easier too read.
+See [`Prettier docs`](https://github.com/prettier/prettier) for the list of all available options.

 ## Contributing